(613) 533-2901 (M.Sc. and Ph.D. Programs)

 Study satisfactorily completed by physicians may fulfill part of the requirements for Fellowship in Public Health and Preventive Medicine of the Royal College of Physicians and Surgeons of Canada.

 Purpose of the M.Sc.
-Program (Specialization Biostatistics, Collaborative with the Department of Mathematics and Statistics)
+Program (Specialization in Biostatistics, Collaborative with the Department of Mathematics and Statistics)

 There is a growing demand for qualified Master’s level biostatisticians in academic and industry sponsored epidemiologic studies, health services research, and clinical trial analysis.